gichigi/0xHunter/BRAND_VOICE.md

 ### Error Messages
 - Never use "Error:" prefix
-- Use Hunter's voice: "The Hunter cannot track this target..."
+- Use Hunter's voice: "0xHunter cannot track this target..."
 - Be helpful but mysterious: "The trail is unclear.
 Try a different path."

 ### Data Display